ChandrikaSethumadhavan/mlp/README.md

 **6.2: AWS Cloud: For deployment with CI/CD pipelines in the AWS Management Console.**:

 Deployed the trained machine learning model to the AWS Management Console Cloud to make it available for real-time predictions.
 I set up Continuous Integration and Continuous Deployment (CI/CD) pipelines to automate the entire deployment process, which helped me seamlessly integrate and deploy updates directly from my Github repo to the model or application without manual intervention.
+Caution : Handle the AWS management console with care.
+If your project is done under a student account, there would be costs incurred even on a student account despite the account name beimg "Free trial".
+Once experience gained after deployment, revoke access to all the running sources and delete them.
+To know all the currently running resources, open tag editor on aws and select all regions and all running resources to see all the current running resources.
+The billing section shows the exact services that are incurring costs, make sure to turn off or delete that particular service and avoid accidental charges on your account.
+After everything is cleared on tag editor, terminate account.
+Closing your account without deleting the running services will still incur costs and the sources will keep running.

 ![image](https://github.com/user-attachments/assets/556b7a80-5690-412f-9947-faee4d7e95d8)